pegaltier/awesome-utils-dev/utils-coding/utils-rxjs.md

 helpful to cache cold observables (transform to hot) such as http requests.

-- share: share source among multiple subscribers.
+- share: share source among multiple subscribers so it allows you to avoid multiple executions of the source Observable when there are multiple subscriptions.
-- shareReplay: Share source and replay specified number of emissions on subscription.
+- shareReplay: similar to share above but it behaves as a BehaviorSubject would and and replay specified number of emissions on subscription.
+But take care of memory leak because shareReplay does not keep track of a subscriber count by default, it is not able to unsubscribe to the source Observable.
+Ever.
+Unless you use the refCount option like this: shareReplay({ bufferSize: 1, refCount: true })

 Both shareReplay and publishReplay (+ calling connect on it) will make the observable behind it hot.
 - shareReplay: won't stop emitting until it's completed, no matter if there are no subscriptions anymore or not.